Concepts

 MVP enforcement

-BehalfID currently enforces action, expiration, revoked status, and simple resource or amount constraints.
-Advanced semantic constraints require the integrating app to pass relevant context and respect BehalfID's decision.
+BehalfID enforces action matching, blockedActions overrides, allowedActions narrowing, approval requirements, expiration, revoked status, and simple resource/vendor/amount constraints.
+Advanced semantic constraints still require the integrating app to pass relevant context and respect BehalfID's decision.

 Future integrations